thejzagency/swfldines/SENDGRID_MARKETING_SETUP.md

   Over the past week, thousands of people have browsed SW Florida Dines looking for their next dining experience.
 Are they finding YOUR restaurant?

+  If you haven't already, claim your listing today to:
+  ✅ Take control of your restaurant's information
+  ✅ Add photos and menus
+  ✅ Update hours and contact details
+  ✅ See who's viewing your listing

-  With a Featured, Premium, or Spotlight listing, you'll:
+  Then upgrade to a Featured, Premium, or Spotlight listing to:
   ✅ Appear higher in search results
   ✅ Get homepage exposure
-  ✅ See exactly who's interested in your restaurant
+  ✅ See detailed analytics about customer interest
-  ✅ Showcase your best photos
+  ✅ Showcase unlimited photos

   Don't let this opportunity pass you by.

-  [Upgrade Now and Save 20%] → Link to: https://www.swfldines.com/pricing?discount=UPGRADE20
+  [Claim & Upgrade Now - Save 20%] → Link to: https://www.swfldines.com

   If you have any questions or need help getting started, just reply to this email.
 We're here to help!